yarrouye/rest-toolbox/README.md

 Cooking the response has a big impact on what one sees.
 The response is cooked by easy(1) according to the following recipe:

-- Prettifies the HTTP response headers
+- Prettifies (formats and colorizes if possible) the HTTP response headers
 - Produce a blank line
 - Prettifies the response's contents

+easy(1) calls pretty(1) for prettification.
+See Prettify Content below.

 Cooked mode makes for a very pretty interaction.
 For quick testing of REST services, `-jC` is a must.
+Add baking if you need the convenience, too!

+If easy(1) is not outputing to a terminal, cooking will skip colorization.
+This is useful so you can process the cooked output.
+You can however overcook it by spcify `-C` or `--cooked` more than once, and this will make colorization stick.
+This is a good option if you want to page the output using `less -R` or an equivalent command.

 *Posting, Putting, Patching: When Data Are Needed*